THINKING OF BUYING A DIAMOND?

 The reasons for buying a diamond are as diverse as the people who desire them.

 Diamonds are beautiful.
-Formed millions of years ago, they have stood the test if time with fire and brilliance that is unquenchable.
-They create aura of success and inspire feelings of pride.
+Formed millions of years ago, they have stood the test of time with fire and brilliance that is unquenchable.
+They create an aura of success and inspire feelings of pride.

 Diamonds are durable.
 A diamond is the hardest natural substance known.
 They resist deterioration and you can be confident that the diamond you buy today will still shine brilliantly when your great-grandchildren wear it.

 Diamonds are rare.
-For every carat of rough diamond recovered, more that 250 tonnes of ore have to be blasted, crushed and processed.
-Only 20% will be gem quality.
+For every carat of rough diamond recovered, more than 250 tonnes of ore have to be blasted, crushed and processed.
+Only 20% will be of gem quality.

 HOW MUCH SHOULD I SPEND ON A DIAMOND ENGAGEMENT RING?